 Chailey parish is one of the largest rural parishes in the country, extending for 9 km from north to south and for 6 km from east to west.
 It covers 2,491 hectares and includes numerous dispersed settlements including South Chailey, South Street, Chailey Green and North Chailey.
 The parish extends from Sheffield Bridge in the north to Bevern Bridge in the south and from Newick Point in the east to Pelling Bridge in the west.
 The parish shares boundaries with Fletching parish to the north, Newick and Barcombe parishes to the east, Hamsey, St John Without and East Chiltington parishes to the south and Plumpton, Wivelsfield and Lindfield Rural parishes to the west.
 The north-west parish boundary follows the county boundary between East and West Sussex.
 The centre of Sussex is reputedly marked by a yew tree adjacent to the Chailey Windmill on Red House Common, although some award the honour to another yew in the churchyard of St Peter's Church.
-Chailey is within the Chailey, Barcombe and Hamsey Ward and is in the Lewes Parliamentary Constituency.
+Chailey is within the Ward of Chailey, Barcombe and Hamsey and is in the Lewes Parliamentary Constituency.

 Chailey's population in 2011 was estimated at 3088 living in 1,168 households (2011 Census quoted on East Sussex in Figures website).
 According to the boundary commission, in 2015 there were 2291 electors on the Chailey Electoral Roll.